 African Swine Fever

-U.S. pork producers must take the necessary steps to protect their farms and the domestic pork industry from the threat of African swine fever (ASF).
-As pig farmers know, if a foreign animal disease such as ASF entered the U.S., it would likely eliminate our entire export market to zero for an unknown amount of time.
+U.S. pork producers must take the necessary steps to protect their farms and the domestic pork industry from the threat of ASF.
+If a foreign animal disease such as ASF enters the U.S., it would likely eliminate our entire export market to zero for an unknown amount of time.

-Anyone who works with pigs should be familiar with the signs of ASF:
+Anyone who works with pigs should be familiar with the signs and symptoms of ASF:

 - High fever